 Key course benefits:

-- Our optional placement year offers you the opportunity to gain valuable experience and set your studies in the context of a working environment, designed to boost your future employment prospects.
+- Our placement year offers you the opportunity to gain valuable experience and set your studies in the context of a working environment, designed to boost your future employment prospects.

 Security Fundamentals: Scene-setting module introducing the fundamental concepts of cyber security.

 Networks, distributed Systems and Network Security: A 30-credit wide-ranging module that goes from basic networking principles to networking protocols to network topologies to the OSI stack and TCP/IP, then introduces distributed systems, distributed system architectures and (e.g.) contemporary issues such as the cloud and Internet of Things.
 The final 10 credits will revisit many of these with a focus on network security; vulnerabilities, threats and mitigations (secure protocols, key exchange, PKI, network analytics, firewalls, and so on.

 Secure Programming: Now students have the basics of programming, helping them learn about developing secure code; defensive programming, memory usage and vulnerabilities (e.g. buffer overflows, code injections), introducing V&V strategies.

 Security Threats, Vulnerabilities and Mitigations: Building on these concepts introduced in outline in Security Fundamentals.
 Case-study based.
 Large element on cryptography and cryptanalysis.

 Information Assurance Methodologies and Testing: Draws on existing module on testing and reliability.
 Places security in the context of other dependability attributes (reliability, availability, safety, …) and outlines a range of V&V techniques for these in general, and for security in particular.
 Large element on penetration testing.
 Likely to be heavily lab-based.